Pirmayr/Run2/Commands.md

 #### join

-joins the elements of an array or a list of strings to a string separated by blanks
+joins strings to a string separated by blanks

 * strings: array or list of strings

 Examples:

 ~~~
-performtest ( join ( array 'h' 'e' 'l' 'l' 'o' ) ) 'h e l l o'
+performtest ( join ( arrayof 'h' 'e' 'l' 'l' 'o' ) ) 'h e l l o'
 ~~~

 ---

 #### joinfrom

-joins the given arguments to a string separated by blanks
+joins the arguments to a string separated by blanks

 Examples: